BradleySpiclin/TicTacToeImproved/README.md

-# Tic-Tac-Toe Game
+# Tic-Tac-Toe Improved

-This is a simple command-line implementation of the classic game Tic-Tac-Toe.
-The game allows two players to take turns marking spaces on a 3x3 grid, with the objective of getting three in a row horizontally, vertically, or diagonally.
+This is an improved version of the common Tic-Tac-Toe game.
+Two players take turns to mark spaces on a 4x4 grid, with the objective of getting four in a row horizontally, vertically, or diagonally.
+An added twist of a wildcard character '*' can appear anywhere in an unoccupied grid after the first move is made and shifts to a new location after every player move.
+The wildcard character persists until there is only one available grid space remaining.

 Board
 -